CSEmbree/yaaraa/README.md

  * Turns on installation job of cleaning and remaking the local _Yaaraa_ code.
 * **-nc|--nocompile)**
  * Turns off DEFAULT installation job of cleaning and remaking the local _Yaaraa_ code.
+* **-tf|--testframework)**
+ * Turns on downloading of the GoogleTest framework for various tests. gtest is only needed for testing and is not part of the standard Yaara package.
+* **-ntf|--notestframework)**
+ * Turns off downloading of GoogleTest framework.
+This flag is OFF by default because gtest is not needed by Yaaraa, only for testing.

 For example, to generate new start/stop scripts but not re-compile